Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks: Introduction

-Due to the astounding number of patterns now possible to realize in synthetic copolymers, effectively leveraging the possibilities of polymer self-assembly requires a quantitative understanding of the design process.
+Due to the astounding number of patterns now possible to realize in synthetic copolymers, effectively leveraging the possibilities of polymer self-assembly requires predictive tools.
 Fortunately, computational approaches are available across the many lengths and time scales relevant to this problem, including Density Functional Theory \cite{terao_machine_2020}, Molecular Dynamics (MD) (from atomistic to coarse-grained) \cite{srinivas_self-assembly_2004,li_brownian_2012,huang_dissipative_2019}, Monte Carlo\cite{patti_monte_2010}, and mean field theories \cite{Matsen2002,zhang_aggregate_2007,guo_self-assembly_2020}.
 Mean-field theories, in particular, have emerged as a staple approach to understanding the mechanism of self-assembly and have provided critical guidance for the experimental investigation of related phenomena.

-While very successful in describing bulk systems, mean-field approaches are less effective in the dilute case, where the collective arrangement of individual chains becomes relevant.
-When theories are available, they require detailed prior information about the polymer chains, such as Flory Huggins parameter and effective chemical potential fields -- which in the end forces one to resort to MD simulations to obtain estimates -- while also not providing any insight into the microscopic details of aggregate morphology.~\cite{Lyubimov2017, Gartner2019} At the same time, even coarse-grained MD simulations are still too expensive to perform an exhaustive search over all possible monomer patterns to identify a suitable polymer design for a given application.
-Therefore, there is a need for new approaches to predict the aggregate morphology resulting from copolymer self-assembly at significantly lower computational cost, even if fidelity must be reduced.
+While very successful in describing bulk systems, mean-field approaches are less effective in the dilute case, where the collective arrangement of individual chains becomes relevant.\cite{Mccarty2019} When theories are available, they require detailed prior information about the polymer chains, such as Flory Huggins parameter and effective chemical potential fields -- which in the end forces one to resort to MD simulations to obtain estimates -- while also not providing any insight into the microscopic details of aggregate morphology.~\cite{Lyubimov2017, Gartner2019} At the same time, even coarse-grained MD simulations are still too expensive to perform an exhaustive search over all possible monomer patterns to identify a suitable polymer design for a given application.
+Recent work\cite{bale_sequence-defined} addressed this challenge by combining coarse-grained Molecular Dynamics (MD) and evolutionary computation to study structure-property relationships of a model copolymer and subsequently performed screening of single chain conformations, thereby identifying sequences spanning a wide range of radius of gyration values.
+This illustrates the potential of efficient search schemes to predict the aggregate morphology resulting from copolymer self-assembly using relatively few simulations (compared to the overall design space).